 Methodology

 This report is based on the official technical documentation and dataset release notes provided by the Haifa Municipality via the Haifa Data Portal.
-Analysis of the file formats, licensing terms, and update timestamps (specifically the February 2026 CSV refresh and March 2025 GeoJSON update) was conducted to verify the utility and currency of the information.
+Analysis of the available file formats and the dataset listing on the Haifa Data Portal was conducted; readers should consult the live dataset page for the authoritative license terms and the latest update timestamps for each format.

 Frequently Asked Questions